Dr. Whitley Paden, Psy.D.

 Licensed Clinical Psychologist

 Dr. Paden obtained her master’s degree and doctorate at Spalding University’s School of Professional Psychology.
-She completed her APA accredited predoctoral internship at Robley Rex VAMC in Louisville, KY where she received training in treating PTSD, personality disorders, and substance use disorders in a residential setting.
-Dr. Paden completed her post-doctoral training at BWC where she received training and supervision for the treatment of eating disorders and OCD.
+She completed her APA accredited predoctoral internship at Robley Rex VAMC in Louisville, KY where she received training in treating PTSD and substance use disorders.
+Dr. Paden completed her post-doctoral training at the Behavioral Wellness Clinic where she received training and supervision for the treatment of eating disorders and OCD.

-Dr. Paden specializes in treating PTSD, addiction, eating disorders, OCD, anxiety and mood disorders, anger management problems, and personality disorders.
-She is trained in providing evidence-based treatment including, but not limited to, Cognitive Behavioral Therapy (CBT), CBT for eating disorders (CBT-E), Seeking Safety, Relapse Prevention Therapy (RPT), Cognitive Behavioral Coping Skills Therapy (CBST), Prolonged Exposure (PE), Exposure and Response Prevention (ERP), and Cognitive Processing Therapy (CPT).
-Furthermore, she is a CPT certified provider, an evidence-based treatment for PTSD.
+Dr. Paden specializes in treating PTSD, addiction, eating disorders, OCD, anxiety and mood disorders, and anger management problems.
+She is trained in providing evidence-based treatment including, but not limited to: Cognitive Behavioral Therapy (CBT), CBT for eating disorders (CBT-E), Exposure and Response Prevention (ERP), Relapse Prevention Therapy (RPT), Cognitive Behavioral Coping Skills Therapy (CBST), Seeking Safety, and Prolonged Exposure (PE).
+Furthermore, she is a Cognitive Processing Therapy (CPT) certified provider, an evidence-based treatment for PTSD (Provider Roster).

-Dr. Paden enjoys traveling, trying new restaurants, reading classic novels, and hiking with her husband, son, and their golden retriever/Aussie mix.
+Dr. Paden enjoys traveling, trying new restaurants, reading classic novels, and hiking with her family.

 Spalding University, School of Professional Psychology, Louisville, KY